AJdesignb/MM621_F25/Journal/Doet_chapter5_notes.md

 **c.
 Design implications:**
 **Keep humans in the loop:** automation should assist, not replace, human judgment.
-Provide continuous situational awareness — the user should always know the system’s state and what it’s doing.
+Provide continuous situational awareness, the user should always know the system’s state and what it’s doing.
 Use transparency in automation: show when control shifts and what the machine’s logic is.
 Include manual overrides and training modes so operators retain skills.